Best practices for applying to missions

 Below is a list of best practices that we recommend when applying to missions.
 Although we can’t guarantee that these best practices will always result in getting selected to participate in a mission, they’ll definitely help improve your chances!

-Don’t apply to everything
+Be selective, and don’t apply to everything

 In general, we recommend that you only apply to missions that really interest you or pertain to you.
 By doing so, you’ll be able to submit more thoughtful answers, which make for better applications overall.Example: Don't apply to a mission about cats if you don't own a cat!